slaclab/lcls-double-bunch-fel/docs/readme.md

     1. source activate myenv
     1. python3 -m pip install pyvisa jupyerlab numpy bokeh h5py
 4. Set up the network.
+    5. Plug in ethernet cables for the trigger, small scope, and big scope.
-    1. Set the scope IP manually on the oscilloscope.
+    1. On the TDS3054B, set its IP manually to 192.168.1.123.
+    2. On the router, set the MAC of the small scope to 192.168.1.123.
-    1. Set the scope IP and MAC address on the router.
+    3. On the TDS7154, turn on the LAN server.
+    4. On the function generator, set the IP to 192.168.1.125.
+[Ref](https://www.thinksrs.com/downloads/pdfs/manuals/DG645m.pdf)
-    1. Test the connection using the "Test Connection" button on the oscilloscope.
+    5. Test the connection using the "Test Connection" button on the oscilloscope.

 ### Turn on or off the kickers